 1 Biology Department, Skidmore College, Saratoga Springs, NY, 12866, USA

 2 Department of Neurobiology and Anatomy, University of Utah School of Medicine, Salt Lake City, UT, 84132, USA

 Neural Development 2012, 7:18 doi:10.1186/1749-8104-7-18Published: 6 June 2012

 Growth cone navigation across the vertebrate midline is critical in the establishment of nervous system connectivity.
 While midline crossing is achieved through coordinated signaling of attractive and repulsive cues, this has never been demonstrated at the single cell level.
 Further, though growth cone responsiveness to guidance cues changes after crossing the midline, it is unclear whether midline crossing itself is required for subsequent guidance decisions in vivo.
-In the zebrafish, spinal commissures are initially formed by a pioneer neuron called CoPA (Commissural Primary Ascending).
-Unlike in other vertebrate models, CoPA navigates the midline alone, allowing for single-cell analysis of axon guidance mechanisms.
+In the zebrafish, spinal commissures are initially formed by a pioneer neuron called CoPA (

 We provide evidence that CoPA expresses the known axon guidance receptors dcc, robo3 and robo2.
 Using loss of function mutants and gene knockdown, we show that the functions of these genes are evolutionarily conserved in teleosts and that they are used consecutively by CoPA neurons.
 We also reveal novel roles for robo2 and robo3 in maintaining commissure structure.
 When midline crossing is prevented in robo3 mutants and dcc gene knockdown, ipsilaterally projecting neurons respond to postcrossing guidance cues.
 Furthermore, DCC inhibits Robo2 function before midline crossing to allow a midline approach and crossing.